-The alarm key (the property include-in-key) is the set of properties whose values uniquely identify the alarm instance.
-For example, the checksum alarm defined above does not include the timestamp in its key, as all reports of this kind of error for a given file (PNFS id is given in the message body) are to be considered as duplicates of the first such alarm.
-The key field names which can be used to constitute the key are those which all alarms have in common:
+The alarm key (the property keyWords) is the set of attributes whose values uniquely identify the alarm instance.
+For example, an alarm defined using message, but without including timestamp in its key, would suggest that all events with exactly the same message content are to be considered duplicates of the first such alarm.
+The key field names which can be used to constitute the key include the attributes defined for all alarms, plus the parsing of the message field into regex groups: